Strikes during the COVID-19 pandemic: Prison system strikes

 During the COVID-19 pandemic an array of social inequalities were exposed including the flaws of the prison system in the US that faltered under the public health emergency.
 As a result of mass incarceration in the US and unhealthy living conditions within the prisons, the incarcerated population is five times more likely to contract the COVID-19 virus.
 At least 392,595 incarcerated people have tested positive for COVID-19 and at least 2,516 people in prison have died from complications related to the virus.
 The US has the highest incarceration rate in the world, and often has crowded and unsanitary conditions causing difficulty in following CDC guidelines such as social distancing and hand sanitizing as hand sanitizers are often banned or limited in correctional facilities.
 In response to the rising cases and crowded conditions, thousands of inmates were released; however, strikes continued to emerge as inmates protest their living conditions.

 A hunger strike occurred at York County Prison in Pennsylvania.
 Another hunger strike happened in Otay Mesa, San Diego, California on 17 April 2020 at the Otay Mesa Detention Center.

 Additionally detainees of the US Immigration and Customs Enforcement (ICE) have begun to strike in protest of unsafe and over-crowded conditions in ICE facilities.
 60 women being held at an ICE facility Northwest Detention Center in Tacoma, Washington organized a hunger strike demanding the release of all vulnerable people.
 Detained immigrants across three ICE facilities in New Jersey organized a hunger strike with 86 people being held in an ICE facility in Newark, New Jersey hunger striking and demanding their release given the inability to curb the spread of COVID-19 within the facility.
 Responses to these hunger strikes in some cases have been violent with ICE officers using pepper spray on a group of Cuban asylum seekers in New Mexico after they organized a hunger strike.

 Rent strikes

 United States

-On 1 April, 32 residential tenants in Chicago went on strike.
-One Los Angeles landlord, while trying to prevent a rent strike by emailing 300 tenants that they owe rent, inadvertently caused one by cc'ing, and not bcc'ing those tenants on the list who used the contact information to coordinate a strike.
+On 1 April 2020, 32 residential tenants in Chicago went on strike.
+One Los Angeles landlord, while trying to prevent a rent strike by emailing 300 tenants that they owed rent, inadvertently caused one by cc'ing, and not bcc'ing those tenants on the list who used the contact information to coordinate a strike.
 A solitary renter in Colorado went on strike.
 A group of at least 20 tenants went on strike in Oakland, California.
 Almost a dozen renters in Austin, Texas went on rent strike in one building.

 According to the National Multifamily Housing Council, 69 percent of American renters were on time with rent by 5 April 2020, as compared to 81 percent in March 2020.
-On 8 April 13 Philadelphia households went on rent strike.
+On 8 April, 13 Philadelphia households went on rent strike.
 In May 2020 thousands of New York City tenants declined to pay rent in a rent strike.